piyushpanjwani12/FlowerFreshnessIndex/README.md

  ->The source code is present in the src folder.
 It consists of the complete code and the opencv library.

- -> Instructions to deploy and run
+ -> Instructions to deploy and run<br/>
-     # 1. Paste the "opencv_java2411.dll" file in the system32 folder of your computer.("C:\Windows\System32")<br/>
+     <b> 1.
+Paste the "opencv_java2411.dll" file in the system32 folder of your computer.("C:\Windows\System32")</b><br/>
-      2. Now run the FlowerFreshnessIndex.jar file.
+      2. Now run the FlowerFreshnessIndex.jar file.<br/>
-      3. Now enter the name of the fresh flower image and wilted flower image. click submit.
+      3. Now enter the name of the fresh flower image and wilted flower image.<br/>
+      click submit.<br/>
-      4. Now enter a random flower image(between fresh and wilted flower) to check the freshness index.
+      4. Now enter a random flower image(between fresh and wilted flower) to check the freshness index.<br/>
-      5. You can test the code using the (flower1.png, flower2.png, flower3.png, flower4.png, flower5.png) images given in the repository.
+      5. You can test the code using the (flower1.png, flower2.png, flower3.png, flower4.png, flower5.png) images given in the repository.<br/>
-      6. The dll file mentioned above is important to be uploaded in the system32 folder.
+      6. The dll file mentioned above is important to be uploaded in the system32 folder.<br/>